-On the 1st Tuesday of each month from 1:00 - 3:00 p.m., Sherry Livergood, NY Connects representative, will be available at our centre at 33 Ontario Street for walk-in questions.
-Sherry will help you find the services and support to meet your long term care service needs.
+Sherry Livergood, NY Connects representative, will help you find the services and support to meet your long term care service needs feel free to walk-in or call with questions.
 Long term services and support are both medical and non-medical services that help to maintain or improve daily functioning and health while remaining independent in your daily living.
 Services can be provided at home or in a community based setting.
 NY Connects services children and adults with disabilities, older adults, family members, caregivers, friends, neighbors, and professionals.
-Sherry is also available by appointment via telephone and in person at various other times.
 Please call 433-1886 ext.
 109 for more information or to schedule an appointment today.

 Vision & Hearing Program

 The Visual and Hearing Impaired Program is a multi-faceted program designed to enrich the lives of persons who are visually and/or hearing impaired through: educational seminars; vision and hearing screenings; community linkage and referral; assisted devices information and other support.
 Call Nancy Smith, Program Coordinator: 716-433-1886 ext.
 108 for further information.

 Our community nurse, meets with people age 50 and older, who are home-bound and have a history of serious or chronic mental illness.
 For more information, please call Suzanne Esposito, LPN: 716-433-1937 ext.
 107.